ARTWORK DETAILS

 FURTHER DETAILS

 Each culture leaves its remnants.
-The stone, metal and ceramic artefacts which allow historians to interpret the people that created them and the beliefs, aesthetics and values they lived by.
+The stone, ceramic and metal artefacts which allow historians to interpret its material culture, the people that created them and the beliefs and values they lived by.

-The series is named after the Ancient Greek city of Pergamon which held one of the most important libraries of the ancient world.
-The Pergamon Altar now resides in the Pergamon Museum, Berlin, where the series was conceived.
+The Pergamon series is named after the Ancient Greek city of Pergamon which held one of the most important libraries of the ancient world.
+The library is long lost but its stone Altar now resides in the Pergamon Museum, Berlin, where the series was conceived.

 Pergamon I was created on the 11 March 2017 and is photographed every three months to record the decay and plant growth.